oktadev/okta-blog/_source/_posts/2022-09-09-supabase-vue.md

 export const supabase = createClient(supabaseUrl, supabaseAnonKey);
 ```

-This will make it a bit easier to obtain a supabase client from your views.
+This will make it a bit easier to obtain a Supabase client from your views.

 ### Update boilerplate Vue code